the-faizmohammad/stock-screener-metrics/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank...
+I would like to thank Original design idea by Nelson Sakwa on Behance.

 - Microverse Review Team
 - My Coding Partners